gumbernator/Mongolian-ALPR/README.md

 This repository implements two-stage ALPR (Automated License Plate Recognition) on about 600+ images of Mongolian vehicles.
 - First stage being detecting the license plate
-- Second stage is finding and recognizing characters on the detected license plate
+- Second stage is finding and recognizing characters from the detected license plate

 Used [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) for detecting the license plate.
 Speed is important in ALPR because vehicles are usually on the move.
-I choose a pretrained model of SSD (Single Shot Detector) and Faster RCNN (Region based Convolutional Neural Network) algorithms since they enjoy a higher speed than other object detection algorithms and only getting beaten by algorithms such as YOLO (You Only Look Once).
+I chose a pretrained model of SSD (Single Shot Detector) and Faster RCNN (Region based Convolutional Neural Network) algorithms since they enjoy a higher speed than other object detection algorithms and only getting beaten by algorithms such as YOLO (You Only Look Once).
 But didn't find any pretrained model based on YOLO from Tensorflow Object Detection API.

 For a second stage I couldn't train a machine learning model to detect characters due to small dataset of images.
-Some characters act as a location identifier hence they found in images more than other characters which leads to imbalance in a characters dataset.
+Some characters act as a location identifier so they are found in images more than other characters which leads to imbalance in a characters dataset.
 Even then characters on average had occurred in 20 vehicle images from the whole dataset of 600+ images.
 Also I was slowly losing my soul to image labeling task.
 So I resorted for a more traditional image processing methods.